stephentuso/Capslock/mac/README.md

 # CapsLock (Mac)

+ > *This fork allows for normal use of alt/command with navigation on Mac (navigate by word/line)*

 * CapsLock Enhancement (mac) is based on Project [`Karabiner-Elements`](https://pqrs.org/osx/karabiner/)

 * Current release of karabiner works on following macOS: